 You can also use Datadog’s Log Explorer to track runtime events in-line with all of your other application and infrastructure logging, giving you a full timeline of activity across the entire stack.
 Datadog automatically correlates all runtime events with their associated workloads, letting you explore relationships between application logs and runtime events with the click of a button.

 Datadog Runtime Security expands your security reach and closes the gaps between application testing, compliance configurations, and network perimeter monitoring.
+Runtime Security is part of the Datadog Cloud Security Platform, which protects an organization’s production environment with a full-stack offering providing threat detection, posture management, workload security, and application security.
 If you’re already a Datadog customer, you can start using the Runtime Security beta now.
 Otherwise, get started today with a 14-day free trial.